“Comes love — nothing can be done!”

 How Can I Help

-By the time a client gets to seeking legal advice, it is usually too late for counselling but, not always so.
-In any event, settlement of any family law dispute may/should involve non-legal expertise, for example, child psychologists, couples’ councillors and maybe even life coaches, as so often happens in collaborative law.
+By the time a client gets to seek legal advice, it is usually too late for counselling but, not always so.
+In any event, settlement of any family law dispute may/should involve non-legal expertise, for example, child psychologists, couples’ counsellors and maybe even life coaches, as so often happens in for example, collaborative law.

 An OUTCOME can be achieved in a number of different ways: